Morning sickness is when you have nausea and vomiting during pregnancy. Even though it’s called morning sickness, it can happen any time of day.

 What causes morning sickness?

 We don’t know for sure what causes morning sickness.
-It may be caused by low blood sugar or increased pregnancy hormones, like human chorionic gonadotropin (also called HCG).
+It may be caused by low blood sugar or increased pregnancy hormones.
 Morning sickness may be worse if you’re stressed or overly tired, if you eat certain foods or if you’re traveling (if you often have motion sickness).

 Can you prevent or relieve morning sickness?